 Why we've signed the Manifesto

 "Innovation and engagement are at the heart of everything we do in Birmingham.
-We are committed to engaging with a wide variety of publics to improve the design and delivery of research and learning and ensuring that our work makes an impact.
-We are a global University with huge pride in our civic roots, and the Manifesto reflects our desire to continue to tackle challenges and maximise opportunities in partnership with our communities, both internally and externally."
+We are committed to engaging with a wide variety of publics to improve the design and delivery of research and learning, exciting people about knowledge and discovery, and ensuring that our work makes an impact.
+We are enormously proud to have been awarded a Silver Engage Watermark and see it as a great opportunity to further develop our commitment and excellence in public engagement."

 Our approach to public engagement